-I wrote two novels based in Iraq (The 13th Tablet, 2012 and The Snake of Babylon, 2021).
-I was horrified by Iraq’s human and cultural loss in 2004, but when ISIS and its black flags entered the City in 2014, like vultures swallowing the dead, there was a real sense that the land had reached the end of the line, between ignorance and darkness.
+The world was appalled by the human and cultural loss of Iraq in 2004, but when Daesh and its black flags entered the City in 2014, like vultures swallowing the dead, there was a real sense that the land had reached the end of its tether, somewhere between ignorance and darkness.

-Yet, even those brutish jihadists could not annihilate such a land, for it is the true cradle of civilisation and, among all its gifts, it brought forth the written word.
+Yet even these odious jihadists could not destroy such a land, because it is the true cradle of civilisation and, among all its gifts, it gave birth to writing.

-Al-Nuri mosque and so many other celebrated buildings were bombed by enraged thugs, but in time they will be rebuilt.
-Iraq’s people are a melting pot of ethnic groups and religions but they live in land of Gilgamesh, the first hero of the oldest known epic.
+and so many other famous buildings were pulverised by these enraged thugs, but in time they will be rebuilt.
+The Iraqi people are a melting pot of ethnicities and religions, but they live in the land of Gilgamesh, the first hero of the oldest known epic.

-Iraq will rise once more from the ashes of ISIS, and Mosul will be beautiful again.
+Iraq will rise from the ashes of Isis and Mosul will be beautiful again.

-As they said in Ur, almost 4000 years ago:
+As they used to say in Ur, almost 4000 years ago: